 Sam Stinnett was born and raised in Austin, Texas.
-She initially attended Colorado State University in Fort Collins, but went on to earn a Bachelor’s of Arts in Journalism at Texas State University in San Marcos.
-During her time in college, Sam was a member of Alpha Kappa Psi business fraternity and was employed throughout college, including positions at CSU’s Center for Entrepreneurship and Texas State’s Business Marketing Department.
+She initially attended Colorado State University (CSU) in Fort Collins but went on to earn a Bachelor of Arts in Journalism at Texas State University in San Marcos.

 Though being a journalist intrigued her, Sam found herself back at the state’s Capitol City upon graduation.
 Initially, she worked for a political consultant and lobbyist for the 80th Legislative Session and was bitten by the political bug.